leechristensen/ghidra_markdown_docs/docs/Ghidra_12.0/ProgramManagerPlugin/Navigating_Program_Files.md

 *Program Tabs 'More Button'*

-To access these hidden programs, click the button to display a menu for selecting programs.
+<a name="more-tabs-button"></a> To access these hidden programs, click the button to display
+a menu for selecting programs.